Introduction to Instrumentation and Process Control

 - Adding process lag

-Upon completion of the Introduction to Instrumentation and Process Controls course, students will have a basic understanding of the following:
+Upon completion of the Introduction to Instrumentation / Introduction to Process Controls course, students will have a basic understanding of the following:

 - Techniques and methods for flow, level, pressure, and temperature measurement